-Challenge number Detail of challenge

-1 Attainment

-Our assessments and observations and interactions with children indicate their attainment on entry is low.

-2 Poor oral language skills

-Children have poor speech and language which has not been picked up by health visitors or other professionals prior to admission to school.

-3 Attendance

-Previous attendance data has shown that children eligible for EYPP have a lower overall attendance rate compared to non - EYPP children.

-o 2020 - 21 - EYPP: 86% Non EYPP: 92%

-• Our attendance data has shown that some families do not take up the fifth session, for example if the child should attend for 2 1⁄2 days the 1⁄2 day is often missed.
+Challenge number Detail of challenge 1 Attainment Our observations and interactions with children indicate their attainment on entry is low.
+2 Poor oral language skills Children have poor speech and language which has not always been picked up by health visitors or other professionals prior to admission to school.
+3 Attendance • Previous attendance data has shown that children eligible for EYPP have a lower overall attendance rate compared to non - EYPP children.
+2020 - 21 - EYPP: 86% Non EYPP: 92% 2021 - 22 - EYPP: 86% Non EYPP: 87% 2022 - 23 - Autumn 1 EYPP: 87.85 Non EYPP: 87.95 • Our attendance data has shown that some families do not take up the fifth session, for example if the child should attend for 2 1⁄2 days the 1⁄2 day is often missed.
 Our assessments and observations indicate that absenteeism negatively impacts disadvantaged pupils' progress.

-4 Enrichment

-Lack of opportunity to engage in enrichment activities, which hinders pre reading and widens the word gap.
-All children aged 3-4 years have spent nearly one third to one half of their life in a pandemic.
+4 Enrichment Lack of opportunity to engage in enrichment activities, which hinders pre reading and widens the word gap.
+All children aged 3-4 years have spent nearly half to three quarters of their life in a pandemic.
 Due to this, children have had reduced opportunities to access enrichment activities and experiences with their families, we are finding they have gaps in their knowledge.
 5 Parental Support Parental support of their children / parental engagement.
 Parents are not always aware of how to support their children at home.
 Some families do not access the Caverstede library on a regular basis.
-50% EYPP compared with 74% non EYPP.
+2020-21: 50% EYPP compared with 74% non EYPP.
+2021-22: 69% EYPP compared with 81% non EYPP.
+This gap is closing and the overall totals of families using the Caverstede Library are increasing.
+We would like this to increase even more.
 6 Children's Well being Our assessments including the Leuven Scales of Well-being and Involvement, observations, discussions with parents/carers have identified low well-being for some of our pupils.
 This affects our disadvantaged pupils.
-7 Transition / School Readiness Transition opportunities, being prepared for the next stage of education to improve learning outcomes.
+7 Transition / School Readiness Transition opportunities, being prepared for the next stage of education to help improve learning outcomes.